yetanalytics/project-persephone/README.md

 - Deal with profile-external Templates and Patterns (requires a triple store)
     - Deal with StatementRef properties.
-- Deal with subtleties of reading Statements:
-    - Statements MUST be read in timestamp order.
-    - Statements have additional grouping requirements given by the`subregistration` property.
 - Squish bugs (see Issue tracker).

 ## License